pgRouting/workshop/docs/un_sdg/chapter_1_introduction.rst

 the aims of the UN. pgRouting is not only useful for routing cars on roads but it can also be used to analyse water distribution networks, river flow or the connectivity of an electricity network.
-Currently, this workshop expands the pgRouting workshop  by addressing three of the seventeen SDGs
+Currently, this workshop expands the pgRouting workshop  by addressing Three of the Seventeen Sustainable Development Goals

 .. contents:: Chapter Contents